LykkeCity/LykkeSettingsParser/README.md

 - **IncorrectJsonFormatException** - Throws when json string has incorrect format
 - **RequaredFieldEmptyException** - Throws when json string miss to fill any field.
 The Field name stores into the exception.

+## For Devops
+You will see the `The field "{FieldName}" empty in a json file.` message in an exeption.
+It should help you make a trouble shooting.

 [Nuget Package](https://www.nuget.org/packages/Lykke.Pkg.SettingsReader/)